tom56561/CS5008-Data-Structures-Algorithms-and-Computer-Systems/HW7/README.md

 information your assignment.
 If it is asking you a question, please provide a response.

-- Name: *edit me with your name*
+- Name: Po-Shen Lee

-- Description: *edit me with a description of the assignment*
+- Description: Homework 7

-- How many hours did it take you to complete this assignment? *edit me*
+- How many hours did it take you to complete this assignment?
+6 hours

 - Did you collaborate with any other students/TAs/Professors?
 If so, tell us who and in what capacity.